joakim-brannstrom/dextool/plugin/mutate/doc/definitions.md

 # Definitions

-Definitions for the mutate plugin.
+Definitions for the mutate plugin that are used in multiple requirements or other type of texts.

 ## Assertions
 (copied from the Artifact git repo)